 East Goes West by Younghill Kang (IL 11-Adult, Penguin, 2019) – Eighteen-year-old Chungpa Han leaves Japanese-occupied Korea during the early-twentieth-century and arrives alone in New York City.
 During his travels throughout the United States and Canada, young Han witnesses the shifting values of the industrializing West, commenting on assimilation, greed, racism, and alienation as he works odd jobs to fuel his appetite for knowledge.

-Go Tell It on the Mountain by James Baldwin (IL 9-Adult, Vintage, 2013) – During the moral and spiritual awakening of fourteen-year-old John Grimes, the history and secrets of his black family during the Great Depression is revealed.
+Go Tell It on the Mountain by James Baldwin (IL 9-Adult, Vintage, 2013) – During the moral and spiritual awakening of fourteen-year-old John Grimes, the history and secrets of his black family during the Great Depression are revealed.

 Invisible Man by Ralph Ellison (IL 10-Adult, Modern Library, 1994) – In the course of his wanderings from a Southern Negro college to New York’s Harlem, an African American man becomes involved in a series of adventures.